msrasys/nnscaler/docs/parallel_module.md

 You can save/load the checkpoints for parallel modules.
 Each rank will save/load its own checkpoint just like the normal module.

+Note: The only exception is the non-persistent buffers, which will remain uninitialized after loading the checkpoints, because they are not saved in the state dict.
+To make sure all the buffers are initialized, you must initialize the module with `init_params=True`.

 You can also merge the checkpoints from different ranks to a single checkpoint.
 We call it a merged checkpoint.
 The merged checkpoint can be loaded by original module directly.
 So you can easily share the checkpoint with the original module.

 On the other hand, a lot of weights/state in the module and the optimizer will be the same in the ranks in parallel training.
 So we can save a lot of space by deduping the state dicts before saving them to the disk.

 We provide two functions to help you save/load the merged checkpoint for the parallel module, and two other functions to help you save/load the deduped state dicts for the parallel module.